thangaraja/searchandselect_angularjs/README.md

 ## Contributing

-Open an issue first to discuss potential changes/additions.
-If you have questions with the guide, feel free to leave them as issues in the repository.
-If you find a typo, create a pull request.
-The idea is to keep the content up to date and use github’s native feature to help tell the story with issues and PR’s, which are all searchable via google.
-Why?
-Because odds are if you have a question, someone else does too!
-You can learn more here at about how to contribute.
+If you have questions with the instructions above, feel free to add them as issues in the repository.

 *By contributing to this repository you are agreeing to make your content available subject to the license of this repository.*

 ### Process
-    1. Discuss the changes in a GitHub issue.
+    1. Add/discuss the changes in a GitHub issue.
-    2. Open a Pull Request, reference the issue, and explain the change and why it adds value.
+    2. Create a Pull Request, provide enough details like why it is needed and reference the issue.
     3. The Pull Request will be evaluated and either merged or declined.

 ## License (The MIT License)